agapiko/Early_Detection_Of_DIABETIC_RETINOPATHY/README.md

 We evaluated the model's performance using learning curves to visualize key metrics such as accuracy, loss, and Quadratic Weighted Kappa score across training epochs.
 The model achieved a test accuracy of 0.82 and a QWK score of 0.90, indicating a high level of agreement and accuracy.
 The early stopping mechanism prevented overfitting, and the model demonstrated good generalization capabilities.

-**Instructions for Running the Code:**
+## **Instructions for Running the Code**

+1. **Exploratory Data Analysis (EDA)**
-*   Exploratory Data Analysis (EDA): Open and run the EDA.ipynb file to explore the Aptos dataset.
+   - Open and run the `EDA.ipynb` file to explore the Aptos dataset.
 This notebook includes key visualizations and statistical insights into the data.

+2. **Preprocessing of Aptos Dataset**
-*   Preprocessing of Aptos Dataset: After completing EDA, open and run the Preprocessing_of_APTOS_dataset.ipynb file to preprocess the dataset.
+   - After completing EDA, open and run the `Preprocessing_of_APTOS_dataset.ipynb` file to preprocess the dataset.
 This step ensures all images are resized, augmented, and properly formatted for model training.

+3. **Convolutional Neural Network (CNN)**
-*     nvolutional Neural Network (CNN): Once preprocessing is done, move to the CNN.ipynb notebook.
+   - Once preprocessing is done, move to the `CNN.ipynb` notebook.
 This notebook contains the implementation of a baseline CNN model for image classification.
 Run this code to train the CNN model on the preprocessed dataset.

+4. **InceptionV3 Model**
-*   InceptionV3 Model: After the CNN model, run the InceptionNetV3.ipynb notebook to train the InceptionV3 model.
+   - After the CNN model, run the `InceptionNetV3.ipynb` notebook to train the InceptionV3 model.
 This model will help to enhance feature extraction and classification accuracy.

+5. **DenseNet121 Model**
-*   DensNet121 Model: Lastly, run the DenseNet121.ipynb notebook.
+   - Lastly, run the `DenseNet121.ipynb` notebook.
 The DenseNet121 model builds on the previous models and is optimized for detecting diabetic retinopathy.

+---

+## **Project Overview**

+At the forefront of medical diagnostics innovation, **EagleEye** is pioneering the application of advanced deep learning techniques to revolutionize the early detection of diabetic retinopathy (DR).
+Our project harnesses the power of the DenseNet-121 model, a cutting-edge convolutional neural network renowned for its exceptional performance in handling complex image data.
+By leveraging a comprehensive dataset of fundus camera images meticulously labeled for various stages of DR, our model integrates sophisticated preprocessing techniques to enhance image quality and optimize diagnostic accuracy.
+This groundbreaking initiative is poised to transform the landscape of healthcare delive

 ---